2024 Stock Car Pro Series: Team changes

 Full Time Sports downsized from five cars to four cars.
-The vacant slot was purchased by new team called RTX Racing, that debuted in the series.
-Hot Car Competições left the series after twenty-two years and was replaced by Garra Racing, that debuted in the series after three titles in Stock Series.
+The vacant slot was purchased by a new team called RTX Racing, which debuted in the 2024 season.
+Hot Car Competições left the series after twenty-two years and was replaced by Garra Racing, that debuted in the Stock Car Pro Series after three titles in the Stock Series.

-TMG Racing reverted to its original name after competing two seasons as Lubrax Podium Stock Team name.
+TMG Racing reverted to its original name after competing in two seasons under the Lubrax Podium Stock Team name.

 Driver changes

 Tony Kanaan left Full Time Sports at the end of the 2023 season and moved to the United States to work in Arrow McLaren as director.
 FTS reserve driver Arthur Leist moved to the team, replacing Kanaan.
-Matias Rossi did not return to the championship to focus on Turismo Carretera.
+Matias Rossi did not return to the championship, and instead focused on Turismo Carretera.

 Júlio Campos and Rafael Suzuki changed places.
 Campos moved to Pole Motorsport while Suzuki took his place at TMG Racing.

-Denis Navarro and Marcos Gomes retired from full-time driving at Cavaleiro Sports at the end of 2023 and were replaced by Nelson Piquet, Jr and Gaetano di Mauro.
-Piquet Jr was left Crown Racing and Di Mauro left Hot Car Competições.
+Denis Navarro and Marcos Gomes retired from full-time driving at Cavaleiro Sports at the end of 2023 and were replaced by Nelson Piquet Jr. and Gaetano di Mauro.
+Piquet Jr. left Crown Racing and Di Mauro left Hot Car Competições.

-Felipe Baptista left KTF Sports to replace Piquet, Jr. His seat was taken by reigning Stock Series champion Zezinho Muggiati.
+Felipe Baptista replaced Piquet Jr. and left KTF Sports.
+Baptista's seat was taken by reigning Stock Series champion Zezinho Muggiati.

 Lucas Kohl moved to Garra Racing after the team took the place left by Hot Car Competições.
-The second car will be taken by Stock Series graduate Gabriel Robe.
+The second car was taken by Stock Series graduate Gabriel Robe.

 Raphael Teixeira departed Scuderia Chiarelli to join ASR Racing.
-He was replaced by Vitor Baptista.
+Teixeira was replaced by Vitor Baptista.